lbaehren/prometheus-sumo/documentation/pages/pandora/pandora_Testing.md

 \section pandora_testing_intro Introduction

 Testing support was woven into the \ref refman_rails "Rails" fabric from the beginning.
-It wasn’t an “oh! let’s bolt on support for running tests because they’re new and cool” epiphany.
-Just about every Rails application interacts heavily with a database – and, as a result, your tests will need a database to interact with as well.
+It wasn’t an “oh! let’s bolt on support for running tests because they're new and cool” epiphany.
+Just about every Rails application interacts heavily with a database - and, as a result, your tests will need a database to interact with as well.
 To write efficient tests, you’ll need to understand how to set up this database and populate it with sample data.

-\subsection pandora_testing_env The Three Environments
+\subsection pandora_testing_env Environments

 Every Rails application you build has 3 sides: a side for production, a side for development, and a side for testing.

 One place you’ll find this distinction is in the `config/database.yml` file.
+This
-This YAML configuration file has 3 different sections defining 3 unique database setups:
+\ref yaml configuration file has 3 different sections defining 3 unique database setups:

 * production
 * development